 1. What is Acupressure Therapy?

-The simplest method is using your fingertips or thumbs to apply pressure point massage on the desired area.
+The simplest method is using your fingertips or thumbs to apply pressure to an acupuncture point.
+Think of it as targeted massage therapy that can have local and far-reaching effects.
 Use small circular motions or gentle static pressure for 10–30 seconds at a time.
-This technique stimulates soft tissue, improves blood flow, and releases muscular tension.

 2. Laser Acupuncture